OoreFasawe/Flixter/README.md

 Describe any challenges encountered while building the app.

+- Written instructions were hard to follow.
+Video walkthroughs were a life-saver.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.